-The Edexcel BTEC First Award in Business is taught over 120 guided learning hours (GLH).
-It has core and optional units.
-Learners must complete both core units, plus further optional units.
-All units are equally weighted.
+The Edexcel BTEC Tech Award in Enterprise is taught over 120 guided learning hours (GLH).
+Learners are required to complete three components.

-One unit of this course will be set and marked by Edexcel, all others will be set and assessed by the school.
-The mandatory units are outlined below.
+One component will be set and marked by Edexcel and this is worth 40% of the qualification.
+The others will be set and assessed by the school.
+The components are outlined below.

-Three of the four units are assessed on evidence produced by each candidate that demonstrates their knowledge and understanding of the subject content.
+Two of the three components are assessed on evidence produced by each candidate that demonstrates their knowledge and understanding of the subject content.
 This will be in a variety of forms depending on the topic, for example a presentation, report, log/diary, explanations or project.

-The principle aim of this course is that candidates will best understand the complex nature of modern business organizations in a practical setting.
+The principle aim of this course is that candidates will best understand the complex nature of modern business organisations in a practical setting.
 Candidates will not merely learn about business but will develop their understanding by directly engaging with practical business activities.
-This can be achieved through a variety of approaches including work experience, links with local employers, case studies, research, assignments and project work.
+This can be achieved through a variety of approaches including links with local employers, case studies, research, assignments and project work.

-Further information on the BTEC First Award in Business can be obtained from Mrs D Seward, Head of Department Business and Economics or Mrs M A Grant.
+Further information on the BTEC Tech Award in Enterprise can be obtained from Mrs D Seward, Head of Department Business and Economics or Mrs M Grant.